 Trisha is a software engineer, Java Champion and author.
 Trisha has developed Java applications for a range of industries of all sizes, including finance, manufacturing and non-profit, and she's a lead developer advocate at Gradle.
 She has expertise in Java high-performance systems and dabbles with Open Source development.

 Trisha’s exceptionally passionate about sharing things that help real developers.
 That might be: getting them up to speed on the latest version of Java; teaching them tips and tricks to improve their productivity; or promoting healthy technical communities across the globe.
 Trisha values helping all developers level up their career and skills at every step of their journey.

-Read more from Trisha in the books “Head First Java”, “97 Things Every Java Developer Should Know” and “What to Look for in a Code Review”.
+Read more from Trisha in the books “Head First Java”, “Getting to Know IntelliJ IDEA”, “97 Things Every Java Developer Should Know” and “What to Look for in a Code Review”.